alphagov/government-service-design-manual/service-manual/design-and-content/resources/forms.md

 ## Styling form elements

 Forms should be styled as per the examples on this page.

-The [GOV.UK forms mixin](https://github.com/alphagov/government-service-design-manual/blob/master/service-manual/assets/stylesheets/design-patterns/_forms.scss) provides a configurable framework for styling your forms in this way.
-Use it in your Sass like this:
+If your using [Sass](http://sass-lang.com/) in your project the [GOV.UK forms mixin](https://github.com/alphagov/government-service-design-manual/blob/master/service-manual/assets/stylesheets/design-patterns/_forms.scss) provides a configurable framework for styling your forms in this way.
+Use it in your Sass files like this:

 ### Sass